The Contact Point

 Directorate-General for Rehabilitation and Prison Services - Ministry of Justice

 - Regulation (EC) No 2201/2003 of 27 November 2003

 - Hague Convention of 1980 on the Civil Aspects of International Child Abduction

 - Hague Convention of 1996 on Jurisdiction, Applicable Law, Recognition, Enforcement and Co-operation in Respect of Parental Responsibility and Measures for the Protection of Children

-Institute of Registration and Notary Affairs – Ministry of Justice
+Institute of Registry Offices and Notaries – Ministry of Justice

-Social Security Institute – Ministry for Solidarity and Social Security (Ministério da Solidariedade e da Segurança Social)
+Social Security Institute – Ministry of Solidarity and Social Security (Ministério da Solidariedade e da Segurança Social)

-Coordination of the national network in a decentralised structure
+Coordination of the National Network in a non-hierarchical structure

-In Portugal, the national network has a decentralised structure.
+In Portugal, the national network has a non-hierarchical structure.
 Coordination, which is ensured by the contact point, is based on voluntary cooperation between national members.
 National members regularly participate in quarterly meetings organised by the contact point.
-Whenever there is the need to clarify or solve a specific issue, meetings are organised with the national members concerned.
+Whenever the application of EU law requires changes to be made to the national system, meetings are held that are restricted to the national members concerned.

 The network does not comprise experts.
 If an issue requires the opinion of an expert, the contact point requests the cooperation of the most appropriate national authority on a voluntary and informal basis.
 All national members are regularly encouraged by the contact point to cooperate in the specific areas of their competence and responsibility in judicial cooperation in civil and commercial matters.